 - A teenager runs away from home to move in with someone he's never met, his idol, the person he respects most of all — a fantasy writer named Piers Anthony.
 Logan Hill reports.
 (32 1/2 minutes)

 - A man who believes he's turning into a cockroach reaches out to a world famous doctor for advice.
 Except the doctor will only respond in rhyme.
 This story was written and performed by David Rakoff and Jonathan Goldestein, with a cameo by Julie Snyder.
 It originally aired on the CBC show Wiretap.
-You can get the podcast on iTunes.
-Jonathan Goldstein's new book I'll Seize the Day Tomorrow comes out in October.
-David Rakoff is the author, most recently, of Half Empty.
-His next book, a novel written in rhyme, will be out in 2013.
+Jonathan Goldstein's book I'll Seize the Day Tomorrow is out in paperback.
+Before he died in 2012, David Rakoff finished a final book, a novel written in rhyme called Love, Dishonor, Marry, Die, Cherish, Perish, A Novel By David Rakoff.
+We devoted an entire episode to David.
 (13 1/2 minutes)